Injury Fund

 b) an official and supervised training session

-It also applies to Club Officers, Team Mentors and Match Officials (Referees, Umpires and Linespersons) if registered to the Injury Fund.
+It also applies to Club Officers, Team Mentors and Match Officials (Referees, Umpires and Linespersons) if registered to the Injury Fund via the Optional Injury Fund payment option.

 How is the Injury Fund funded?